 The Work Studies CEC syllabus is designed to assist students in their transition from school to work.
 It develops knowledge and understanding of the issues faced by students in the transition to work and the skills needed for effective career planning and performance of tasks in the work environment.
 Integral to the Work Studies syllabus is a focus on the development of essential workplace skills.
 They are central to the core module and each of the elective modules.
-Students have an opportunity to practise these skills in appropriate work contexts.

-The Work Studies course will assist students to:
+The Work Studies course will assist students:

-- recognise the links between education, training, work and lifestyle, and to recognise the economic and social factors that affect work opportunities - develop an understanding of the changing nature of work and the implications for individuals and society - undertake work placement to allow for the development of specific job-related skills - acquire general work-related knowledge, skills and attitudes, transferable across different occupations - develop their skills in accessing work-related information, presenting themselves to potential employers, and functioning effectively in the workplace.
+- recognise the links between education, training, work and lifestyle, and to recognise the economic and social factors that affect work opportunities - develop an understanding of the changing nature of work and the implications for individuals and society - acquire general work-related knowledge, skills and attitudes, transferable across different occupations - develop their skills in accessing work-related information, presenting themselves to potential employers, and functioning effectively in the workplace